Discrimination and Harassment

 University members are responsible for treating each other with respect and dignity.
 All employees, administrators, faculty and support staff, are responsible for assisting the academic and administrative leadership in maintaining an institutional environment that is fair and equitable.

-VIU has a Diversity, Equity and Human Rights Director to assist the institution in meeting its responsibilities in relation to human rights.
-The Director is available to provide educational sessions and to assist University members dealing with human rights issues.
+VIU has a Diversity, Equity and Human Rights Office to assist the institution in meeting its responsibilities in relation to human rights.
+The office is available to provide educational sessions and to assist University members dealing with human rights issues.

-University members with a problem or complaint related to discrimination or harassment should consult the Director regarding options for addressing the situation and/or filing a complaint.
+University members with a problem or complaint related to discrimination or harassment should consult the office regarding options for addressing the situation and/or filing a complaint.

 Prevent